Cyfrin/Updraft/courses/formal-verification/1-horse-store/53-update-horse-number-recap/+page.md

 ### CALLDATASIZE Check

 Next our execution is going to check our `CALLDATASIZE`.
-We want to be sure that the data received, when the `function selector` is removed, is still large enough to satify the requirements of our function parameter - in this case we need a 32 byte integer or our `CALLDATASIZE - func_selector` to be > `0x20`
+We want to be sure that the data received, when the `function selector` is removed, is still large enough to satisfy the requirements of our function parameter - in this case we need a 32 byte integer or our `CALLDATASIZE - func_selector` to be > `0x20`

 ```js
 JUMPDEST ✅